newatoms/beta/_private/customers/stby/pitches/The-Science-of-Color.md

 ## Pitch is based on these assumptions

-That readers would be interested in things that subconsciously affect out behaviour and how STBY uses them to improve service
+* That readers would be interested in things that subconsciously affect out behaviour
+* That STBY actually does use these things to improve service

 ## Outcome
 * Show how good the organisation is